mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 This script automatically generates a Key Store and Trust Store, which are typically used with Java apps to securely store TLS certificates.
-If they don't already exist, the Key Store, Trust Store, and public cert / CA will be generated to the specified paths, and the Key Store password will be stored in AWS Secrets Manager.
+If they don't already exist, the Key Store, Trust Store, and public cert / CA will be generated to the specified paths.

+Optionally the Key Store password can be stored in AWS Secrets Manager.
 The script writes the KMS-encrypted password for the Key Store to `stdout`.

 [back to readme](README.adoc#about-the-scripts-specifically)

 ## How do I run these scripts using Docker?

+We recommend running the scripts with Docker to avoid cluttering up your development environment.
 We've provided a [Dockerfile](Dockerfile) in this module for you to use for both using and testing the TLS scripts.

 All the scripts require some environment variables to be set.
 1. Export your [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in `GITHUB_OAUTH_TOKEN`.